List of Neighbours characters introduced in 1986: Sue Parker

-Sue Parker, played by Kate Gorman, made her first screen appearance on 9 June 1986.
+Sue Parker, played by Kate Gorman, made her first appearance on 9 June 1986.
 Gorman appeared on Neighbours for two years.
 In their book, The Neighbours Factfile, Neil Wallis and Dave Hogan, describe Sue as being "bitchy".
 A notable storyline for the character saw her play "a cruel practical joke" on Mike Young (Guy Pearce) and Scott Robinson (Jason Donovan).
 Sue never got over Mike preferring Jane Harris (Annie Jones) to her and vowed to get even.
 When Sue heard that Mike and Scott had written a song and sent it to Molly Meldrum, she called them up, pretending to be Molly's secretary, and invited them to come and sing the song in front of Molly.
 Mike and Scott soon discovered it was a hoax and Sue publicly gloated about what happened.
 Gorman returned as Sue in July 2014.
 Michael Cregan from Inside Soap commented "This is the best and most unexpected soap return ever!"

 In 2017, Johnathon Hughes of Digital Spy included Sue in his "7 of the most evil mean girls in soap" list.
 Of the character, Hughes stated "In the '80s, surly Sue and her daggy side-parting was a total bullying beeyach to Charlene (she tried to split up her and Scott, which is completely unforgivable) and her best mate Jane Harris (or "Plain Jane Superbrain" to give the girl her full title).
 In one memorable scene, mousy Jane finally thumped her and we all cheered."
 Gorman returned to filming in late 2017, and made her on-screen return as Sue on 7 February 2018.
+Gorman reprised the role again in 2025 and made sporadic appearances towards the show's final episodes.

 Sue spreads malicious rumours about Nikki Dennison (Charlene Fenn) and develops a crush on Mike Young.
 Sue is not happy when Mike begins dating Jane Harris and she sends poison pen letters about Mike to Nell Mangel (Vivean Gray), hoping that she will stop Jane from seeing Mike, but Daphne Lawrence (Elaine Smith) catches her.
 Jane later punches Sue and her friends cover for her.
 Sue tells her father, Bill (Mark Allen) that it was a gang attack and he threatens to sue all four parties involved.
 However, Jane owns up to punching Sue and explains about the letters.
 Sue admits to exaggerating her story and her father backs down.
 Sue remains bitter about Mike choosing Jane over her and she decides to play a joke on him and Scott Robinson.
 Sue pretends to be Molly Meldrum's, secretary and tells Mike and Scott that Molly heard the demo they sent in and wants to see them in person.
 The joke backfires on Sue when Molly meets with Mike and Scott and praises their song.